mbaumer/us_hep_funding/docs/_states/IL.md

 [IL-01](#IL-01)  [IL-02](#IL-02)  [IL-03](#IL-03)  [IL-04](#IL-04)  [IL-05](#IL-05)  [IL-06](#IL-06)  [IL-07](#IL-07)  [IL-08](#IL-08)  [IL-09](#IL-09)  [IL-10](#IL-10)  [IL-11](#IL-11)  [IL-12](#IL-12)  [IL-13](#IL-13)  [IL-14](#IL-14)  [IL-15](#IL-15)  [IL-16](#IL-16)  [IL-17](#IL-17)  [IL-18](#IL-18)

 # IL -- Sen. Richard Durbin (D) and  Sen. Tammy Duckworth (D)
+## Committees
+Richard Durbin is the #4 Democrat on the Senate Committee on Appropriations

+Richard Durbin is the #4 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Tammy Duckworth is the #11 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Tammy Duckworth is the #10 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: